vger-6/cr4te/README.md

 * **Jinja2 templating for fast, maintainable static HTML**
 * **User-customizable labels and media rules** via optional config file
 * **Fast static HTML output** with no runtime dependencies during browsing

+> This tool is an ongoing work-in-progress.
+Expect improvements, breaking changes, and new features.

 ---